lookmanbili/xeo-architecture/README.md

 - **Fractal Weight Loading :** Unlike standard MoE models that load massive, "atomic" expert blocks, this architecture utilizes Hierarchical Fractal Loading.
 By "zooming in" on specific task-neuron clusters (leaves) rather than entire domains (branches), we reduce the PCIe bandwidth requirement, enabling massive efficiency.

+- **Temporal Latency Masking :** This architecture leverages the Temporal Gap existing between user input and model execution to mitigate physical data-transfer bottlenecks.
+During the user-input phase or the initial token-parsing sequence, the Predictive Orchestrator initiates asynchronous background transfers.
+This mechanism effectively masks PCIe latency within the human-interaction window, ensuring that the necessary fractal weights are resident in the X-Slot before the execution phase commences.

 # Core Pillars